-learning to drive
+Learning to drive

-If you have epilepsy and want to learn to drive, you need to meet the medical standards for the type of seizures you have (see pages 8 - 12).
-You will need to tell the driving agency about your epilepsy and you will also need to fill in a regular application form.
+If you have epilepsy and want to learn to drive, you need to meet the medical standards for the type of seizures you have (see pages 8 -11).
+You will need to tell the driving agency about your epilepsy and fill in a regular application form.

-driving abroad
+Driving abroad

 To drive abroad, you must meet the medical standards for driving for the country you visit.
 If you are coming to the UK and need to apply, or reapply, for a UK licence, then the regulations in this leaflet will apply to you.

-where you don't need a licence
+Where you don't need a licence